Ultraviolet radiation in medicine, devices, indications, methods. The use of ultraviolet irradiation in children and adults

 - on a tripod (OBSh) and mobile (OBP)

-- local (BOD) with a lamp DRB-8, BOP-4, OKUF-5M
+- local (BOD) with lamp DRB-8, BOP-4, OKUF-5M

-- for blood irradiation (AUFOK) - MD-73M "Isolde" (with a lamp low pressure LB-8).
+- for blood irradiation (AUFOK) - MD-73M "Isolda" (with lamp low pressure LB-8).

 Wall-mounted irradiators (OE)

-- suspended reflected distribution (OEE)
+- suspended reflected distribution (OED)

 - mobile (OEP).

-Beacon irradiators (EOKS-2000) with an arc xenon lamp (DKS TB-2000).
+Beacon-type irradiators (EOKS-2000) with a xenon arc lamp (DKS TB-2000).

-Technique and methodology of UFO therapy
+Technique and methodology of ultraviolet therapy

 General exposure

-Basic (from 1/4 to 3 biodoses, adding 1/4)
+Main (from 1/4 to 3 biodoses, adding 1/4 each)

 - slow (from 1/8 to 2 biodoses, adding 1/8 each)

-- accelerated (from 1/2 to 4 biodose. adding 1/2).
+- accelerated (from 1/2 to 4 biodoses, adding 1/2 at a time).

 Local irradiation